-The Monument of Visibility of the Zero Flags Project consists of the 71 flags of the countries where homosexuality is in the Criminal Code.
-During Pride Amsterdam the flags will hang from 6 meter high flagpoles along the footpath of the Museumplein.
-Each flag pole will have a sign stating the name of the country and the punishment for homosexuality.
+The Monument of Visibility of the Zero Flags Project consists of the flags of the countries where homosexuality is in the Criminal Code.
+During Pride Amsterdam the flags were hanging from 6 meter high flagpoles along the footpath of the Museumplein.
+Each flag pole carried a sign stating the name of the country and the punishment for homosexuality.

 Monument of Visibility